Most Americans Feel They've Lost Control Of Their Online Data

 On where Americans draw the line

 Their basic purchasing habits — they are not very worried about them being captured and used.
-The cultural taste they have, [and] even their political views and religious views don't register very high on things that they consider sensitive.
+The cultural taste they have [and] even their political views and religious views don't register very high on things that they consider sensitive.
 They are very concerned about their Social Security numbers, their health information, the content of private communications: what's going on in the email and texts, like that.
 So not all information is created equal for people, and not all people share the same boundary lines.

-On how generational differences
+On generational differences

 There's a really interesting generational story that isn't quite what the stereotype would have it.
 Yes, younger people are much more active online, much more forgiving of some of the circumstances when their data are captured and used in some ways to deliver products and services to them.
 But they're also more vigilant than their elders in monitoring.
 They watch what's posted about them, they watch what pictures their name is tagged in, and they're very concerned about the way that they present themselves online.
 So they curate their identity and their reputation very aggressively.